vishjain/log-service/README.md

 (specified as maxLinesToRetrieve in the file manager).
 This was done for a few reasons:
-1) I felt there could be a performance hit (need to verify this experimentally) if the main goroutines writes just one line, flushes it, and has to listen to another line for larger files.
+1) I felt there could be a performance hit (need to verify this experimentally) if the main goroutine writes just one line, flushes it, and has to listen for another line for larger files.
 2) I originally wanted to render query results in a custom-built UI.
-For the client, rendering  many lines would be easier if you had a block of lines instead of listening for a new line/event nonstop.
+For the client, working with a few lines would be easier than listening for a new line/event repeatedly.
-3) Probably need websockets/dual-communication for the stretch challenge (multiple nodes).
+3) Probably need websockets/dual-communication for the stretch challenge (master node, multiple nodes).
 This mechanism makes it easier to transition into that.
+You have finer grained control over how many events you want.
 4) Browsers can have limits/restrictions and this mechanism makes it easier to deal with such challenges.

 ## Testing
 You can run: go run ./cmd/main.go if you have go set up.